qubic/docs/docs/api/rpc.md

 #### QX Contract Identification

-Before constructing any QX transaction, you need to understand the dual identification system.
-The contract address is what you use as the destination in transactions, while the index is used for querySmartContract calls.
+Before constructing any QX transaction, you need to understand the identification system.
+Each contract has a numerical index, which deterministically derives into its public key (the contract address).
+In practice, the index serves as a shorter notation, while the contract address is used as the destination in transactions and for querySmartContract calls.

 ```javascript
 const QX_CONTRACT = {